cschladetsch/SatSim1/Readme.md

 # Satellite Communications API

+Technical assignment for Progranda application as Team Lead in Simulation.

-A C++ library for determining satellite-to-point transmission visibility, accounting for satellite movement, beam direction, and planet occlusion.
+Provides a C++17 library for determining satellite-to-point transmission visibility, accounting for satellite movement, beam direction, and planet occlusion.

 ## Overview